grymoire7/MyCLI/README.md

 etc.).
 Instead it focuses on wrangling the groups of files and directories that you might frequently want to search.

-TODO: It also allows you to specify different or additional search arguments per search group.
+It also allows you to specify different or additional search arguments per search group.

 After install, your new `config.yaml` file will point to example files and paths